SAERXCIT/ToyEDR/README.md

 A proof-of-concept project implementing various techniques and telemetry sources used by EDRs.
 Only user-mode sources are available.

-Warning: obviously do not use in production, only on a throwaway machine, it will probably catch fire.
+**Warning**: obviously do not use in production, only on a throwaway machine, it will probably catch fire.

 Techniques implemented:
  * NTAPI hooking

 ## ToyEDR